-TFRS 16 supersedes TAS 17 Leases together with related Interpretations.
+TFRS 16 supersedes TAS 17, Leases, together with related Interpretations.
 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases, and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is low value.

 Accounting by lessors under TFRS 16 is substantially unchanged from TAS 17.
-Lessors will continue to classify leases as either operating or finance leases using similar principles to those used under TAS 17.
+Lessors will continue to classify leases as either operating or finance leases.